Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 The abstract here talks about allotransplant dendritic cells, which is what I was looking for.
 I'll have to dig into it and see what the researchers did.

+..it looks like the reason why allotransplanted dendritic cells occurred here appears to be due to the kidney transplant.
+This is about kidney transplant rejection.
+Host leukocyte inflammation extinguished donor leukocyte populations in rejected transplants.
+I'm more curious what happens to donor leukocyte populations when transplants aren't rejected, but this may still not be the source I need for that.
+It does talk about dendritic cell behavior "under homeostasis", which it contrasts with dendritic cell behavior "during allograft rejection", suggesting that the answer I'm looking for *may* be that donor dendritic cells function normally when the allotransplantation does not cause rejection.
+I'm not confident in my reading of this text.

 ---
 https://pubmed.ncbi.nlm.nih.gov/24837236/ (Lenicov, FR.
 Varese, A.  Merlotti, A.  Geffner, J.  Ceballos, A.  (2014, Aug.)
 Prostaglandins in semen compromise the immune response against sexually transmitted pathogens.  *Medical Hypotheses*.
 Retrieved 2021-2-16.)